IntelLabs/gma/README.md

 ## How to update SSL certification for "gmaclient"

+Run the following command to generate client.crt from server.crt
 <pre>
 sed '/./{s/^/        "&/;s/$/&\\n"/}' server.crt > client.crt
+</pre>

 Copy the contents of client.crt to ./client/root_certificates.hpp to replace std::string const cert content.

 Compile the GMA client again
-</pre>

 ## How to run the GMA server